samuelbartels21/envygeeks.io/_posts/2014-01-16-apache-cordova-the-easy-way-on-ubuntu.md

 ### Android Emulation

 The first thing you should do after sourcing your `~/.bashrc` is create a new Android image for your `cordova emulate` command.
-This will require you to first run `android` so that you can gain access to the SDK tools, then to update (because there always seems to be an update even for an "up to date new install") and then to install the x86 Intel image for Android v4.4\.
+This will require you to first run `android` so that you can gain access to the SDK tools, then to update (there always seems to be an update even for an "up to date new install") and then to install the x86 Intel image for Android v4.4\.
 This is all pretty much self-explanitory if you have ever worked with any UI, almost like ever, but if you need a pro-tip: The Update popup will happen when it first loads, if it doesn't the button to update is on the bottom right.
 The Intel X86 image will be in the main UI where all the tree menus are, look under "Android 4.4.2 (API 19)" and then "Intel x86 Atom System Image."

 You should probably never use the ARM emulation unless you need ARM features or some shit because it can be slower than frozen water but if you really don't want to take my word for it, create an image with it and see for yourself.